josefadamcik/josefadamcik.cz/_posts/2022-06-09-starforged-valentin-session-7.md

 "I have to go in.
 I have to check that there's nobody left,nobody to save.
 No matter how small the chance is."

 I looked at Kayla.
-"You don't have to go, this wasn't part of our deal.
+"You don't have to go.
+This wasn't part of our deal.
 But I have to.
-I was rescued once, the only survivor.
+I was rescued once.
 And only because there was one person who risked their life to save me.
-They didn't leave."
+They didn't leave even though it was not their business as well.e"

-She sighs, "Let's look around quickly.
-I  don't want to be the one to explain to Julio how is favorite young Valentin died."
+She sighs.
+"Let's look around quickly.
+I don't want to be the one to explain to Julio how his favourite Valentin died."

 <aside>Because of the miss we had in the last session I feel this deserves more space in the story, so I'll go for another "Dangerous" expedition.